35 Best Things to do in Paphos Cyprus

 Carob has become a very popular substitute for chocolate in the world of health and nutrition and it is considered to be very good for diabetes can those who have allergies to chocolate.

-The Cypriots love their carob syrup poured over some good soft cheese called Anari, which is a low fat.
-Carob syrup is perfect for drizzling on yogurt or Anari cheese for a healthy but sweet snack.
+The Cypriots love their carob syrup poured over some good soft cheese called Anari, which is low fat.
+Carob syrup is perfect for drizzling on yoghurt or Anari cheese for a healthy but sweet snack.
 It can also be used in baked goods, salad dressings, marinades and sauces in place of honey or sugar.
-Traditionally, a carob toffee known as ‘Pastelli’ is made with the syrup.
+Traditionally, a carob toffee known as ‘Pastelli’ is made with syrup.

 If you want to buy something truly Cypriot and authentic you need to head to Lefkara in the Mountains.
 It is around an hour and a half from Paphos.
 Lefkara is the home of the most beautiful silverwork from filigree to byzantine designs handed down through the generations.

-Here you will also find the gorgeous hand worked lace of Cyprus as well if you want to bring home from holidays something more stable than food or drinks, we recommend you to consider silver jewelry, made in one of Cyprus mountain villages called Lefkara.
+Here you will also find the gorgeous hand-worked lace of Cyprus as well if you want to bring home from holidays something more stable than food or drinks, we recommend you to consider silver jewellery, made in one of Cyprus mountain villages called Lefkara.

 This scenic place is located between Limassol and Larnaca.
-Lefkara residents have been making silver jewelry and embroidery for the past 500 years.
+Lefkara residents have been making silver jewellery and embroidery for the past 500 years.

 Traditional lacework and embroidery

 Lefkara village is also well known for its unique embroidery.
 Groups of women sitting in the streets have been working on their fine embroidery for centuries.
-Laces are usually used for tablecloth and kitchen paper decoration.
-They form complicated geometric patterns that look the same from the both sides.
+Laces are usually used for tablecloths and kitchen paper decoration.
+They form complicated geometric patterns that look the same from both sides.

 This kind of embroidery called lefkaritika is made only in Lefkara village and it is on the UNESCO Heritage List.
 Tourists can buy Lefkara embroidery in one of the numerous shops in the village.